pranavk1511/React-tic-tac/README.md

 useful

  #1 using ctrl+S in 'index.js' file would disturb the indentaion of the file <br>
     <b>Solution</b> : Disable beautify and reload Vs Code.
-Apparantely Beautify is not beautiful :P
+Apparantely Beautify is not beautiful :P. The orignal problem is with Linters.
+    Visit this link : shorturl.at/gwZ48

  #2 Error 4058 while running npm start<br>
     <b>Solution</b>: I had created a 'my app folder' inside another 'my app folder', and my working directory was the first folder